pidub-step/psynotes/memory-bank/activeContext.md

    - Current implementation shows clear status indicators during transcription
    - Realtime subscription updates the status in the UI
    - Consider adding estimated time remaining for longer recordings

+5. **Code Maintenance and Quality**
+   - Importance of proper syntax and code formatting
+   - Need for consistent error handling across the application
+   - Regular testing to ensure all components work together correctly
+   - Keeping GitHub repository in sync with local development

 ## Next Steps